 Although Mr. Nauert had little free time during his career, he began officiating games for the Columbia Soccer Club when both of his sons joined.
 Despite his lack of interest in sports, Jon said this was his father's way of "supporting our interests and participating," because he recognized it was important to his sons.

 "He bought a referee's uniform, studied the rules of the game, and for several years spent his weekend mornings officiating games for the Club," Paul said.

 Mr. Nauert is survived by his two sons: Paul Nauert and his partner Robert Covington, of Santa Cruz, Calif., and Jon Nauert and his wife Jessamyn Tuttle, of Mount Vernon, Wash.
 His wife, Jean, died earlier on May 6, 2013.

-A memorial service is being held in March at Calvary Episcopal Church.
-A date has not been set.
+A memorial service is being held at 11 a.m.
+Saturday, March 29, at Calvary Episcopal Church, 123 S. Ninth St.

 Donations can be made to MU's College of Arts and Sciences or the Graduate School in Mr. Nauert's memory.